DreamMoonCai/KYukiReflection/docs-source/src/en/api/features.md

 // Assume this is an instance of this Class val instance = Test()
-// Call and execute using YukiReflection Test::class.java.method {
+// Call and execute using YukiReflection Test::class.function {
     name = "release"
-    // Use VagueType to fill in the type you don't want to fill in
+    // Use VagueKotlin to fill in the type you don't want to fill in
-    // While ensuring that other types can match param(StringClass, VagueType, BooleanType) }.get(instance) // Get this method
+    // While ensuring that other types can match param(StringKClass, VagueKotlin, BooleanKClass) }.get(instance) // Get this method
 ```